le-vive/markdown-cv/index.md

 ### **Presagis** (Canada) - Developer: 2010

-* Develop Python app (jira pluggins) to analyze errors risks for files in a project
+* Develop Python app (jira pluggin) to analyze errors risks for files in a project

 ## Skills